gracieho/Project2_AIMachineLearning_Fintech_SydUni/README.md

 ## Instructions:

 In order to run the model, you will need to create an 'input' folder and add 4 datasets (X.npy, Y.npy, sign_mnist_test.csv and sign_mnist_train.csv) in it.
-Then under the input folder, create a subfolder called New_Pictures, and put the additional pictures in that new folder.
+Then under the input folder, create a subfolder called 'New_Pictures', and put the additional pictures in that new folder.

 ## Digits Model: